-Source: Compiled from the data in Expenditure Volume II, Union Budget, various years
+Source: Compiled by CBGA from Expenditure Volume II, Union Budget, various years

-Table 18.1 shows that in 2016-17 (BE), the total allocation for social security is Rs.
-12152.7 crore.
-It is 0.6 percent of the total Union Budget outlay and 0.08 percent of GDP for the year.
-Against the previous year allocation of Rs.
-11521.9 crore, the total allocation for social security has increased by 5.5 percent (Rs.
-630.8 crore) in 2016-17 (BE).
-Budgetary allocation for the upliftment of unorganised sector workers, who contribute around 50 to 58 percent to the GDP, has been at a level that is inadequate as compared to the need.
+Table 18.1 shows that in 2016-17 BE the total allocation for social security is Rs.
+12,222.4 crore, which amounts to 0.6 percent of the total Union Budget outlay and 0.08 percent of GDP for the year.
+Against the previous year's allocation of Rs.
+11,623.7 crore, the total allocation for social security has increased by 5.2 percent (Rs.
+598.7 crore) in 2016-17 BE.
+However, the budgetary allocation for the upliftment of unorganised sector workers, who contribute around 50 to 58 percent to the GDP, has been at a level that is inadequate as compared to the need.
 The schemes are mainly focused on contributory pension and health insurance.
-A look at the major health scheme for unorganised sector workers, i.e. RSBY, shows that its actual expenditure has gone down to Rs.
-550.7 crore in 2014-15 (Actuals) from Rs.
-1001.7 crore in 2012-13 (Actuals).
-Similarly, the combined allocation for Pradhan Mantri Jeevan Jyoti Bima Yojana and Pradhan Mantri Suraksha Bima Yojana is Rs.
+A look at the major health scheme for unorganised sector workers, i.e. RSBY, shows that actual expenditure on it has gone down to Rs.
+550.7 crore in 2014-15 from Rs.
+1,001.7 crore in 2012-13.
+Similarly, the combined allocation for Pradhan Mantri Jeevan Jyoti Bima Yojana and Pradhan Mantri Suraksha Bima Yojana is a mere Rs.
 50 crore.
-Aam Aadmi Bima Yojana, a life insurance scheme that also includes rural landless labourers as beneficiaries, and has been allocated Rs.
+Aam Aadmi Bima Yojana, a life insurance scheme that also includes rural landless labourers as beneficiaries, has been allocated Rs.
 450 crore.
 Given the fact that 56 percent of total rural households (10.08 crore out of 17.9 crore households) in India do not own any land, the allocation needs to be enhanced.

-Of the total social security allocation, the funds for the unorganised sector workers have been in the range of 10 to 22 percent only.
-NSAP has accounted for 78 to 90 percent share of the total allocation in this area.
-IGNOAPS is a major constituent of NSAP; under IGNOAPS, the Union Government allocates resources towards an old age pension amount of Rs.
-200 to the citizens above 60 and Rs.
-500 for citizens above 80 years.
+Of the total social security allocation, the funds for the unorganised sector workers have been in the range of 10 to 22 percent (Figure 18.2) only, with NSAP accounting for 78 to 89 percent share of the total allocation in this area.
+IGNOAPS is a major constituent of NSAP; under IGNOAPS, the Union Government allocates resources towards old age pension of Rs.
+200 to citizens above 60 years of age and Rs.
+500 for citizens above 80 years of age.
 State Governments can and they do add to this amount from their own resources; however, only a few States have been providing substantial additional resources.
-Since there are 10.5 crore senior citizens with over 1 crore being above 80 (as rported in the Implementation of Budget Announcements 2015-16), the allocation under NSAP is not sufficient for universal coverage.
-There has also been a long standing demand by the civil society groups for the Union Government to increase its outlay for NSAP so as to increase the pension amount for the elderly.
+Since there are 10.5 crore senior citizens with over 1 crore being above 80 years of age (as reported in the Implementation of Budget Announcements 2015-16), the allocation under NSAP is not sufficient for universal coverage.
+There has also been a long standing demand by civil society groups for the Union Government to increase its outlay for NSAP so as to increase the pension amount for the elderly.